 Mella, the waste picker from Chile, said the idea that petrochemical companies support waste pickers is “laughable.”

 “It’s super nice and super interesting for them to say, ‘We the petrochemical industry are very concerned about what’s going to happen to waste pickers,’” she told Grist in Spanish.
-But those statements are “obsolete” when considered alongside the industry’s plans to dramatically ramp up plastic production and its promises to deal with the resulting waste through unproven technologies like so-called “chemical recycling,” a suite of technologies that the industry says can melt down plastics and turn them into new products in an endless loop.
+But those statements are “obsolete” when considered alongside the industry’s plans to dramatically ramp up plastic production and its promises to deal with the resulting waste through unproven technologies like so-called “chemical recycling,” a suite of processes that the industry says can melt down plastics and turn them into new products in an endless loop.
 Investigations from Reuters, Beyond Plastics, the Natural Resources Defense Council, the Global Alliance for Incinerator Alternatives, and others have shown that, of the handful of chemical recycling facilities in the U.S., none operate at full capacity and most turn plastic into chemicals or fuel to be burned.

 To Mella’s knowledge, no petrochemical industry group has reached out to the IAWP to develop policy positions that would benefit waste pickers.
 Mella said the industry’s discourse is mostly about boosting business.
 It “has nothing to do with waste pickers’ social, economic, and cultural reality,” she told Grist.
 “There is zero chance of us ever aligning our position with that of the petrochemical industry.”